AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 - **AVX-14504** - Terraform relies on the API get_instance_by_id / CLI "firewall_instance get instance --instance_id <ID>" to refresh the state of the aviatrix_firewall_instance resource.
 However, in some Azure FireNet deployments the API returns the incorrect value for the attached transit gateway.
 - **AVX-18700** - When the stateful firewall rules configured on a gateway reaches a limit of 500 and above, while performing "Add/Delete/Insert" operations the following error may be encountered - "Command to execute too long".

+**Issues Corrected in Release 6.6**

+- **AVX-20502** - Controller upgrade from 6.5 to 6.6 causes BGP to go down on Aviatrix Transit FireNet.
+The issue occurs when the following conditions are met:
+#.
+The AWS transit FireNet is enabled.
+#.
+The Transit FireNet gateway is attached to the AWS transit gateway as an edge gateway.
+#.
+The AWS transit gateway is added to the Transit FireNet inspection list.

 6.5.3006 (02/09/2022)
 ======================